 5. The testimonial goes live on your website as a notification widget or showing it on any webpage embedded into your website.

-Checklist for you to start collecting testimonials today
+Checklist for you to get started with testimonials

-Let’s sum up the information to provide you with actionable steps to start collecting clients’ text and video testimonials today:
+Let’s sum up the information to provide you with actionable steps to start collecting customers’ text and video testimonials today:

 1) A good testimonial should tell the story: come up with the story you want to tell prospects